sbip-sg/CuEVM/README.md

-### Test results by comparing the traces between geth and cuevm without stateRoot comparison
+### Test results by comparing the traces between geth and cuevm with stateRoot comparison

 The tests results are collected by running the [Python script](https://gist.github.com/cassc/a161177bf850dbee4b7f3b2614250108) from the [ethereum](https://github.com/ethereum/tests) root folder: